 Daily Moisturizer with SPF 15 for enough Sun protection

 What is the problem with relying on moisturizer or makeup SPF for protection?

-Plus, when you're using a product with chemical (also called 'organic') actives (which means anything other than zinc oxide or titanium dioxide), the 2 hour reapplication is really important.
-That's because UV rays break down 'organic' actives when they hit them.
-Most daily moisturizers or foundations with SPF rely on 'organic' actives, and have only the tiny amount sufficient to create an SPF 15 to begin with.
+Plus, when you're using a product with chemical (also called 'organic') actives (which means anything other than zinc oxide or titanium dioxide), the 2-hour reapplication is really important.
+That's because UV rays break down these chemical actives when they hit them.
+Most daily moisturizers or foundations with SPF rely on chemical actives or a combination of chemical and titanium dioxide and have only the tiny amount sufficient to create an SPF 15 to begin with.
 This means your sun protection runs out during the day and you're unprotected!

-Add to that the fact that when people use a daily moisturize or makeup that doubles as a sunscreen they don't usually do the first two important steps of sun protection: put enough on and reapply every 2 hours.
+Add to that the fact that when people use a daily moisturize or makeup that doubles as a sunscreen, they don't usually do the first two important steps of sun protection: 1) put enough on, and 2) reapply SPF every 2 hours.

-On the average day it's unlikely that you're going to reapply your sunscreen every 2 hours which means you have to be cleaver about that one morning application in the first place.
+On the average day it's unlikely that you're going to reapply your sunscreen every 2 hours which means you have to be very careful about your morning SPF application.

 How can you get enough sun protection from the morning sunscreen application in your skin care routine?

-Rub your zinc product onto your skin well to disperse the zinc particles evenly across your skin surface.
+Rub your zinc oxide mineral SPF product onto your skin well to disperse the zinc particles evenly across your skin surface.
 You've just created a fine, invisible or imperceptible protective layer of mineral particles covering your skin and the UV bouncing is ready to begin for the day!

 If you wear makeup with your sunscreen, when do you apply that?